tjbencomo/ngs-pipeline/README.md

 See the `schemas/` directory for details about each file.
 4. Configure `config.yml`.
 See `schemas/config.schema.yaml` for info about each required field.
 There should be normal and tumor samples for each patient.
-Each patient should have two rows in `units`, one normal row and one tumor row.
+Each patient should have at least two rows in `units`, one normal row and one tumor row.
+Multiplexed samples should be differentiated with the `readgroup` column.
 Sequencing data must be paired, so both `fq1` and `fq2` are required.

 ## Environments
 `snakemake` is required to run `ngs-pipeline`, and other programs (`samtools`, `gatk`, etc)